arno01/cosmos-organizing/cosmos-testnet-creator/ansible/README.md

 - Ansible Roles for configuring machines
 	- Gaiad (the base layer for gaia nodes)
 		- run as systemd service
+    - Cosmovisor runs as the service
+			- Should be able to pull versions from Github and compile them
+			- Expose cosmovisor version (release tag or commit, same as gaiad)
 		- Custom monicker (default to hostname?)
 		- version, for git tag
 		- custom genesis file (from local FS or URL)